drwwoob/McDoner/docs/updates.md

+## next version overlook
+- adding up demo version on how the game would be exported

+## 0.0.2
+- adding menu bar on top for engine
+- loading textures onto buttons
+- adding feature to choose file with a window
+- adding texture for imgui window's buttons

 ## 0.0.1
 - restoring all features, including organizing old source files, cleaning up structure and logic
 - rendering window and imgui window in SDL and OpenGL